You can find out more about occupation codes on this page.

 Occupational classification codes can be used to group together jobs, roles or skill levels.
 Using a standard coding structure helps facilitate data analysis and makes it easier to compare data held by different Departments or organisations.

-The codes exactly replicate the UK's Standard Occupational Classification 2010, which is a four tiered coding structure.
-There are nine major groups at the highest level and 369 unit groups at the most detailed level.
+There are 412 "unit groups" at the most detailed level used in Guernsey.
 The level of coding applied will depend on how much detail is needed for data analysis, but it is often useful to refer to the most detailed groups when selecting your code in any event.

 Follow this link to contact us if you'd like more information or guidance.